turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/how_testing_works.markdown

 ## TDD Code Along

-- Build the calculator class from scratch using TDD
+- Build a calculator class from scratch using TDD
 - Write pseudo code in the test file first for a few methods
   - .new
   - #total